Skip to Content

 Applicants over the age of 65

-If you have reached the age of 65, you may request an exception to the language skills requirement based on your age.
-In some cases, however, you must attach to your application proof of your language skills.
+If you have reached the age of 65, you can request an exception to the language skills requirement.
+In some cases, however, you must still attach proof of your language skills to your application.

-You do not need to attach proof of your language skills to your citizenship application if:
+You do not need to attach proof of your language skills to your application if you meet the following conditions:

 • you have refugee status, subsidiary protection status or a residence permit on the basis of humanitarian protection in Finland.

-• you are over 65 years old and
+• you are over 65 years of age, and

 • you do not have refugee status, subsidiary protection status or a residence permit on the basis of humanitarian protection.

-Attach to your application one of the following documents:
+Attach to your application one of the following certificates:

 1. A certificate containing an assessment of the level in which you understand and speak Finnish or Swedish.

-• The assessment must grade your skills in accordance with the skill levels A1.1–C2.2 of the Common European Framework of Reference for Languages (CEFR).
+• The assessment must grade your skills in accordance with the skill levels of the Common European Framework of Reference for Languages (CEFR) (on a scale from A1.1 to C2.2).

 2. A certificate showing that you have regularly participated in studies in the Finnish or Swedish language.